Khlick/khlick.github.io/_posts/2018-01-02-principle.md

 - Managed and created all course materials, including lectures, labs, and exams.
 I prepared and gave lecture 3 hours per week, and developed a 2-hour weekly, Python-based, computational lab for 86 undergraduates.
 - Leveraged Python notebooks to teach students to develop algorithms for analyzing biological data.
-Students gained understanding of statistical principals for experimental-data analysis with probability distributions, confidence intervals, hypothesis testing, statistical independence, linear regression, ANOVA, statistical power and experimental design.
+Students gained understanding of statistical principles for experimental-data analysis with probability distributions, confidence intervals, hypothesis testing, statistical independence, linear regression, ANOVA, statistical power and experimental design.